About the 2015 Cleveland International Classical Guitar Festival

 Colorado, Connecticut, Georgia, Illinois, Indiana, Kentucky, Maine,

-Massachusetts, Michigan, New York, New Jersey, Ohio, Oregon,
+Massachusetts, Michigan, Mississippi, New York, New Jersey, Ohio, Oregon,

 Pennsylvania, Virginia, Washington, West Virginia, and Canada.
 Your enthusiasm, loyalty, and diversity have contributed greatly to making his event the jewel that it is widely acknowledged to be.

 I look forward to greeting many new and returning participants to this May's event.
 I hope you enjoy our Festival!

 Armin Kelly, Founder and Artistic Director